johnidm/woodpecker-lexical-analyzer/README.md

-woodpeacker file is a simple Lexical Conventions used to explain a new programa language useed in this example
+woodpecker is a simple lexical analyzer used to explain a lexical conventions on study of compilers